Hilbert's third problem

-The third of Hilbert's list of mathematical problems, presented in 1900, was the first to be solved.
-The problem is related to the following question: given any two polyhedra of equal volume, is it always possible to cut the first into finitely many polyhedral pieces which can be reassembled to yield the second?
-Based on earlier writings by Carl Friedrich Gauss, David Hilbert conjectured that this is not always possible.
-This was confirmed within the year by his student Max Dehn, who proved that the answer in general is "no" by producing a counterexample.
+The third of Hilbert's problems presented in 1900 was the first to be solved.
+The problem asks: Given any two polyhedra of equal volume, is it always possible to cut the first into finitely many polyhedral pieces which can be reassembled to yield the second?
+Based on earlier writings by Carl Friedrich Gauss, David Hilbert conjectured that this was not always possible.
+His student Max Dehn confirmed the conjecture with a counterexample.

-The answer for the analogous question about polygons in 2 dimensions is "yes" and had been known for a long time; this is the Wallace–Bolyai–Gerwien theorem.
+In the analogous case for 2-dimensional polygons, finite dissection is always possible.
+This is the Wallace–Bolyai–Gerwien theorem.

-Unknown to Hilbert and Dehn, Hilbert's third problem was also proposed independently by Władysław Kretkowski for a math contest of 1882 by the Academy of Arts and Sciences of Kraków, and was solved by Ludwik Antoni Birkenmajer with a different method than Dehn's.
+Hilbert's third problem was also proposed independently by Władysław Kretkowski for a math contest in 1882 by the Academy of Arts and Sciences of Kraków, and was solved by Ludwik Antoni Birkenmajer using a different method than Dehn's.
 Birkenmajer did not publish the result, and the original manuscript containing his solution was rediscovered years later.